Chrome steel miniature bearings for shaft sizes from 1.5mm to 9mm

 See Products Variants below for stainless steel and flanged options

-Miniature bearings are sometimes referred to as instrument bearings or micro bearings and are used in applications as varied as gyros, anemometers, flow meters, miniature gearboxes, small motors and radio controlled models.
+People sometimes refer to miniature bearings as instrument bearings or micro bearings.
+Their compact size and exceptional performance characteristics make them essential components in many industries.
+They are used in applications as varied as gyros, anemometers, flow meters, miniature gearboxes, small motors and radio controlled models.

 Open bearings are supplied with a light oil lubrication.
-Shielded or sealed bearings are usually supplied with grease lubrication but shielded bearings can be offered with instrument oil for low speed, low friction applications.
+Shielded or sealed bearings are usually supplied with grease lubrication.
+However, shielded bearings can be offered with instrument oil for low speed, low friction applications.
 Thanks to our in-house relubrication facility, these miniature bearings can be offered with customer specified oils, greases or dry lubricants.